MujiS8226/pygame_dodger_project/README.md

 - Player can control the spaceship's direction by pressing the arrow keys or the WASD keys.
 - The spaceship is only allowed to move within the bottom part of the screen.
 - Dodge the falling stars.
 Be careful!
 The amount of stars and the speed of falling are increasing overtime.
 - The planets passing by are just there for, well, appreciation.
+Make sure to not get distracted by them!
 - Enjoy the space journey!